Six reasons the Electric Vehicle landslide will just accelerate

 You can go long distances with an EV.
 This is possible today if you know the route well, including the charging points.
 However, it makes little sense if you want the easiest and most convenient form of driving.

-An EV also causes a lot of headaches in the city.
+An EV also creates a lot of headaches in the city.

 Because in a city, you can rarely charge your EV at your own socket.
 In Berlin, there are twelve pure EVs for every public charging point, and the trend is worsening.
 And there won't be enough charging points for several years to come.
 There is already a race every evening to see who can get to the charging point in their own street first and use it.